-- Take children outside, give them each a bag, and have them find at least five different things that they might want to include in their art.
+- Take children outside, give them each a bag or basket, and have them find at least five different things that they might want to include in their art.
 (Different can mean two flower petals of different colors or two leaves from different kinds of trees, for example.)
 Let them know that they donít have to decide exactly how they will use the materials just yet and that they might decide to only use three or four items instead of all five, so they donít have to worry about making those choices right now.

 - Explain that artists like to write about their art, so the children should think about what their artwork means to them or why they like their artwork and why they chose to include the natural materials they did.

-- Give the children each a piece of lined paper, and ask them to write a sentence saying what their art means to them or why they like it.
+- Give the children each a piece of lined paper, and ask them to write a sentence or more saying what their art means to them or why they like it.
 Then ask them to choose one of the natural materials they used and write a sentence explaining why they chose to include it in their picture.
 (For younger children with limited writing ability, write the sentences as the child says them.)